 How we are becoming a more diverse and inclusive organization

-Our ethnicity commitments
+Our ethnicity aspirations

 We're continually building on our approach to inclusion and diversity for our people, in the way we do business and in the communities in which we operate.